ricsanfre/pi-cluster/docs/_docs/vault.md

   {{site.data.alerts.note}}

-  VAULT_CACERT variable is only needed if Vault's TLS certifica is signed using custom CA. This will be used by vault client to validate Vault's certificate.
+  VAULT_CACERT variable is only needed if Vault's TLS certificate is signed using custom CA. This will be used by vault client to validate Vault's certificate.

   {{site.data.alerts.end}}